-That represents over 40% of the domestic fleet, so there’s almost a 50% chance that your next Qantas 737 flight will sport inflight internet.
+That represents over 50% of the domestic fleet, so there’s a 1 in 2 chance that your next Qantas 737 flight will sport in flight internet.
 Read on to discover how you can enjoy Qantas WiFi on your next flight, and find out the answers to questions that we commonly get from our readers.

 How to check if your next flight is Qantas WiFi enabled